 To which Jaap adds: “Now, we try to implement new features immediately.”

 What do we have so far?

-An organization has been set up.
+An organisation has been set up.
 A brand.
 For a (corporate) start-up, brand-building is as important as ever.
 In fact, it can make all the difference.
 That is the reason why Dept worked closely together with the founders to develop and design the name, positioning, brand story, pay-off and visual identity of New10.
 In the visual translation, a balance was sought between trust, speed and the ‘trendiness’ of a new start-up.
 After the launch, the brand was further expanded with the help of parties such as XXS and Storm Digital.

 In a time-to-market of less than a year, a platform was created that enables an entrepreneur to find out within 15 minutes whether he can get a loan and what the interest and conditions would be.
 Drawing people towards the product is quite a task in itself, however, and this was something everyone at New10 had to learn as well.

 Bart says: “If you think you can create something perfect in one go, you are kidding yourself.
 Through our personal service, we found out that customers understood very well that everything doesn’t always work flawlessly from the start.
 It is important that you fix these issues, however, and make sure they don’t become the customer’s problem.
-We noticed that customers wanted to help us because they realized that we were doing our utmost to turn everything into a success together.
+We noticed that customers wanted to help us because they realised that we were doing our utmost to turn everything into a success together.
 Based on the use of the platform by customers, we could start an iterative process.
 After all, things don’t truly get real until everything goes live.”

 New10 operates based on a learning mentality.
 The ambition is to continuously set the new standard in the field of business loans.
 In order to succeed, everyone at New10 must be willing to enter into a learning process with one another and with the entrepreneurs, and to always strive for that perfect ‘10’ in their own name.